nus-cs2103-AY2223S1/ip/docs/README.md

-# User Guide
+# Deadline Duck

 ## Features
 **Deadline Duck** is a Personal Assistant Chatbot that helps you keep track of your upcoming tasks, deadlines!
-Sometimes when adding tasks, you may be some additional thoughts in your mind.
-Therefore, Deadline Duck allows you to pen your thoughts with our Notes feature too!
+Sometimes, when adding tasks, you may be some additional thoughts in your mind.
+Therefore, **Deadline Duck** allows you to pen your thoughts with our Notes feature too!

 Types of tasks: